 It is astonishing how these long, vertical lines make the little bath seem bigger.
 I’m glad we decided not to stop it with a chair railing.

-From Marty: My husband does such a great job of making everything look easy!
-In case you’re wondering, the entire bathroom remodel took about 6 weeks, working almost every day.
+In case you’re wondering, the entire bathroom remodel took about six weeks, working almost every day.